-i) If you need an ECan resource consent, you should apply before 1 July
+i) If you need an ECan resource consent, you should apply NOW

-ii) If you qualify for a permitted activity, you need to complete an NCheck baseline before 1 July, otherwise you may need to get a resource consent
+ii) If you qualify for a permitted activity, you need to complete an NCheck baseline, otherwise you may need to get a resource consent

 Step 1: Find out if you need a resource consent